DCAN-Labs/hbcd-docs-internal/docs/orgcharts.md

 </div>

 ### MIDB Analytics Hub
 The [MIDB Analytics Hub](https://midb.umn.edu/research/analytics) provides support for genomic data processing and analysis as part of the **HBCD Genomics Supplement**.
+This group coordinates with the US Drug Testing Laboratories ([USDTL](https://www.usdtl.com/)) and Biospecimens Workgroup, which handle toxicology.

 <div style="width: 70%; margin: 0 auto;">
 ```mermaid